momchilasenov/snake-game/README.md

 # Snake
-A basic Snake game built with C#
+A simple Snake game built with C#